tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

 # Introduction

-  This document describes a YANG data model for MPLS-TE network topologies: {{?RFC2702}}.

-  This document also defines a collection of common data types and groupings in YANG data modeling language for MPLS-TE networks.
-These derived common types and groupings are intended to be imported by the MPLS-TE topology model, defined in this document, as well as by the MPLS-TE tunnel model, defined in {{?I-D.ietf-teas-yang-te-mpls}}.
+Editors' note: Add an introduction to describe the relationship between MPLS and MPLS-TE and describe the between the MPLS and MPLS-TE network topologies.

+The YANG models defined in this document applies only to MPLS-TE network topologies.

 Multiprotocol Label Switching - Transport Profile (MPLS-TP) is a profile of the MPLS protocol that is used in packet switched transport networks and operated in a similar manner to other existing transport technologies (e.g., OTN), as described in {{?RFC5921}}.

-The YANG model defined in this document can also be used for MPLS-TP network topologies.
+The YANG models defined in this document can also be used for MPLS-TP network topologies.

+This document defines a YANG data model for representing, retrieving, and manipulating MPLS-TE network topologies.
+It is based on and augments existing YANG models that describe network and traffic engineering packet network topologies.

+This document also defines a collection of common YANG data types and groupings specific to MPLS-TE.
+These common types and groupings are intended to be imported by modules that model MPLS-TE technology-specific configuration and state capabilities, such as the MPLS-TE topology model, defined in this document, and the
+MPLS-TE tunnel model, defined in {{?I-D.ietf-teas-yang-te-mpls}}.

+The YANG models defined in this document conform to the Network Management Datastore Architecture defined in {{!RFC8342}}.

 ## Tree Diagram